SvilenStoev/Angular-App-Befer/README.md

 ### 3. Comments, Likes, Dislikes

 Comments can be posted only by authorized users to all public posts.
 Every single comment is connected to a single post.
-Only author of the comment have the option to delete it.
+Only the author of the comment have the option to delete or edit it.
-Only users, which are not author of a single post can like it.
+Only users, which are not author of a single post can like the post.
 After that they are able to dislike the post.

-### :bulgaria: :us: Internationalization
+## :earth_americas: Internationalization | :bulgaria: :us:

-Befer supports translation in English and Bulgarian.
+Befer website supports translation in English and Bulgarian languages.

 ## :hammer: Built With
 - [Angular](https://github.com/angular)